 Cutting out the Bushes

 I started out by cutting the bushes in front of the windows down.
 I originally wanted to just dig them up so they could be given to a friend or family member, but they had a different idea.
 So, a shovel broken in half later, I got out my trusty old reciprocating saw.
+If you needed some support with clearing out trees check out tree service Roanoke.
+My friend told me they provide a good service.

 I used a shovel (thankfully I had two) to dig out around the base of the bushes to expose some of the roots.
 Since these were getting cut out, I wanted to cut them off as low to the ground as I could.